Dee Does Death

 “You get so muddled up and so mixed by all this shit you hear from people who sometimes aren’t really sure what the truth is in the market.
 They’re just making it up, or scared for you.
 They’re trying to help, but they haven’t checked the facts.”

 Dee Does Death is a game changer in the death industry.
 Straying from the pack is exactly what’s needed.
-But naysayers have been sticking their noses in.
+But naysayers had been sticking their noses in.

 “They say, oh no you can’t do that!
 Oh no your branding can’t look like a horror script title.”

-And unfortunately, it worked.
-Despite a killer response from her true audience, Dee was straying off her right path in response to overwhelming unsolicited advice from non-experts.
+And unfortunately, the unsolicited advice kept her playing small.
+Despite a killer response from her true audience, Dee was straying off her right path in response to overwhelming opinions from non-experts.

 In fact, if anything, Dee Does Death can be bolder still.
-We’re on call to help Dee get her branding perfectly right as she moves into the final launch stage of her startup.
+Good Life Marketing is on call to help Dee get her branding perfectly right as she moves into the final launch stage of her startup.

 “Bloody, why not?
 My business is gonna be a bit more in your face.”